Raffi: Early life

-Raffi was born in Cairo, Egypt, to Armenian parents who fled Turkey during the Armenian genocide.
-In 1958, his family immigrated to Canada, eventually settling in Toronto, Ontario.
-His mother named him after the Armenian novelist Raffi.
-His father, Arto Cavoukian, was a well-known portrait photographer with a studio on Bloor Street in Toronto.
+Raffi was born in Cairo, Egypt, to Armenian Christian parents who fled Turkey during the Armenian genocide.
+His mother Lucie Cavoukian named him after the Armenian novelist Raffi.
+He was exposed to music at a young age, as his mother sang to him and his father sang and played accordion.
+In a 2024 interview, he noted that "In my early childhood, growing up in a fairly authoritarian family, my parents loved me greatly.
+But it was at times a coercive love, not exactly a respectful love".
+The family left Egypt in 1952, living in Jerusalem and Syria before immigrating to Canada in 1958, eventually settling in Toronto, Ontario.

+His father, Arto (Artin) Cavoukian, was a well-known portrait photographer with a studio on Bloor Street in Toronto.
 His older brother, Onnig Cavoukian, known as Cavouk, is also a famous portrait photographer.
 His younger sister is Ann Cavoukian, Ontario's former Information and Privacy Commissioner.
 His parents died within twelve hours of each other, his mother dying first of abdominal cancer.
 He visited Soviet Armenia once in 1972.